 Nutrient, chlorophyll and water clarity monitoring data reveal promising trends in water quality.
-It should be noted that Rotoehu stratifies and mixes at time scales of weeks rather than seasonally, hence the predominantly monthly water sampling programme may not characterise all periods of nutrient release and phytoplankton proliferation.
+It should be noted that Lake Rotoehu stratifies and mixes at time scales of weeks rather than seasonally, hence the predominantly monthly water sampling programme may not characterise all periods of nutrient release and phytoplankton proliferation.
 Nevertheless, recent trends in Lake Rotoehu of total and inorganic nutrients, particularly phosphorus, are compelling.
-Total nitrogen and, particularly, total phosphorus were greatly reduced in 2011-2013 relative to 2009-2011.
+Total nitrogen and, particularly, total phosphorus were greatly reduced in 2011-2013 relative to 2009-2011 (TN -16%; TP - 31%).
 Recent seasonal chlorophyll patterns are characterised by maxima during winter, when the water column is usually mixed, rather than during the summer period of frequent stratification events.
 Winter chlorophyll a maxima, usually driven by abundance of diatoms, are typically indicative of healthy lake ecosystem (Ryan et al. 2006).
 Further, despite strong stratification in summer 2012-13 and 2013-14, major cyanobacterial blooms were not observed.

-Phytoplankton community dynamics in Lake Rotoehu followed a commonly observed pattern for eutrophic lakes.
+Phytoplankton community dynamics in Lake Rotoehu followed a pattern commonly observed in eutrophic lakes.
 Chlorophytes (green algae) and cyanobacteria (blue-green algae) dominated during warmer periods and diatoms dominated community composition when water temperatures were cooler (<15°C) (Wetzel 2001).
-Changes in phytoplankton relative community abundance appeared to be primarily driven by cyanobacteria total abundance, which was in turn influenced by lake stability.
+Changes in phytoplankton relative community abundance appeared to be driven primarily by cyanobacteria total abundance, which was in turn influenced by lake stability.
 A repeating pattern of high lake stability followed by mixing coincided with increases in cyanobacterial relative and total abundance (Figure 32, Figure 33).
 At the whole lake scale, the mixing devices had little to no effect on lake stability and therefore did not significantly influence phytoplankton community composition.

 Cyanobacteria are able to regulate their buoyancy through the production of gas vesicles, with photosynthetic products (starch) acting as ballast at short (diurnal) time scales (Reynolds and Walsby 1975).
 This ability can lead to the formation of surface scums and cyanobacteria-dominated communities in lake surface layers (Wetzel 2001).
 It was expected that these features would be locally disrupted by the vertical mixing produced by the mixing devices in Lake Rotoehu.
-Cyanobacteria total abundance was observed to be significantly higher in the epilimnion compared to the hypolimnion at Site 2, but there was no difference in total abundance at Site 1 when the mixing devices were operating (Table 2).
+Cyanobacteria total abundance was observed to be significantly higher in the epilimnion compared to the hypolimnion at the control site (Site 2), but there was no difference in total abundance at the mixing site (Site 1) when the mixing devices were operating (Table 2).
 This indicates that epilimnion cyanobacterial abundance was higher at Site 2, and the vertical mixing occurring at Site 1 had a homogenising effect on abundance between the epilimnion and hypolimnion, but localised to the area around the mixing device.
 It should be recognised that the prevailing climate and brief stratification events over the 2012/13 and 2013/14 summers were not conducive to the formation of prolific cyanobacterial blooms.
-A conservative approach is required to extrapolate the disrupting effects of the mixing devices to attenuation of cyanobacterial blooms.
+Therefore, extrapolating the disrupting effects of the mixing devices to attenuation of cyanobacterial blooms in the whole lake should be done with caution.